Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Conclusion

 \section{Conclusion}

-In this paper, we presented the Multidimensional Crowdworker Motivation Scale (MCMS), a new scale for measuring crowdworker motivations.
-The scale measures the motivations of crowdworkers on six dimensions, based on the conceptualization of motivation suggested by Self-Determination Theory (SDT).
-To the best of our knowledge, the MCMS is the first instrument for measuring motivation in the context of crowdsourced micro-labor which is validated in multiple countries and income groups.
-Furthermore, the results of the measurement invariance analyses show that motivations measured with the MCMS are comparable across countries and income groups.
-This work constitutes a first step towards understanding the motivations of crowdworkers in an internationally comparable way.
+In this paper, we developed and validated the Multidimensional Crowdworker Motivation Scale (MCMS), a new scale for measuring crowdworker motivations.
+The scale measures the motivations of crowdworkers on six dimensions, based on the conceptualization of motivation suggested by self-determination theory.
+To the best of our knowledge, the MCMS is the first instrument developed specifically for measuring motivation in the micro-task context that provides a comprehensive representation of the motivational dimensions hypothesized by self-determination theory.
+Compared to existing instruments, the MCMS allows for a more comprehensive and theoretically well-founded measurement of crowdworker motivations with only three items per motivational dimension.
+Moreover, it is the first instrument for measuring crowdworker motivations that is validated in multiple countries and income groups.

-The work presented in this paper has several limitations.
-First of all, the scale was presented in English to the crowdworkers in all countries, which means that we are only able to capture the motivations of crowdworkers with appropriate English skills.
+The hypothesized six-factor MCMS model generally showed good fit in all countries and income groups.
+In addition, the results of the measurement invariance tests demonstrated that partial scalar invariance holds.
+This implies that the substantive meaning of the motivations measured with the MCMS are comparable across countries and income groups, allowing for valid cross-national comparisons.
+By providing a reliable scale for measuring crowdworker motivations, our study constitutes an important step towards a better understanding of the international crowd-workforce.

-Regarding the presence of social desirability bias, Blais et al. \cite{blais1993work} found that self-reported work motivations only correlated very weakly with the Marlow-Crowne Social Desirability Scale \cite{crowne1960new} (correlations between -0.18 and 0.20).
-However, as Antin and Shaw \cite{antin2012social} found evidence for the presence of social desirability bias in self-reported motivations of crowdworkers, further experiments are needed in order to assess the extent to which social desirability bias is present in data collected with the MCMS.
+We designed the MCMS with generalizability across platforms in mind.
+By exchanging the platform name in the instructions and items of the MCMS, the scale is applicable for measuring the motivations of crowdworkers on other micro-task platforms.
+Moreover, it likely allows for valid cross-platform comparisons of motivations, as we demonstrated with a sample of workers on AMT.

-A further limitation of the MCMS is that it does not measure integrated regulation.
-The lack of an integrated regulation factor in the MCMS is due to problems of statistically distinguishing this factor from identified regulation and intrinsic motivation.
-Due to the same problems, this limitation is also present in other work motivation scales such as the MWMS \cite{mwms}.
+Finally, in this paper we have presented a first cross-country and income group comparison of crowdworker motivations on the micro-task platform CrowdFlower.
+This data provides novel insights regarding wide-ranging differences of the motivations for participating on such a platform.